Understanding the Effectiveness of Large Language Models in Detecting Security Vulnerabilities: Approach

-\mypara{CVEFixes} \citet{Bhandari2021CVEfixesAC} curated a dataset, known as CVEFixes, from 5365 Common Vulnerabilities and Exposures (CVE) records from the National Vulnerability Database (NVD).
+Bhandari et al.~\cite{Bhandari2021CVEfixesAC} curated a dataset, known as CVEFixes, from 5365 Common Vulnerabilities and Exposures (CVE) records from the National Vulnerability Database (NVD).
 From each CVE, they automatically extracted the vulnerable and patched versions of each method in open-source projects, along with extensive meta-data such as the corresponding CWEs, project information, and commit data.
-CVEFixes consists of methods extracted from 5495 vulnerability-fixing commits.
-These methods span multiple programming languages such as C/C++, Java, Python, and Javascript.
-For our work, we extracted all C/C++ and Java methods from CVEFixes.
-We collected 19,576 C/C++ and 3926 Java methods (both vulnerable and non-vulnerable), covering 131 and 68 different CWEs, respectively.
+These methods span multiple programming languages but we only consider the C/C++ and Java methods in this work.